MysteryPancake/Houdini-Fun/README.md

 vector x = rand(i@ptnum);
 v@v = x - 0.5;
 ```
-This is a common issue with many VEX expressions.
-Always explicitly declare types to be safe!
+This happens a lot, so always explicitly declare types to be safe!

 ## Be careful with random
 Sometimes silly people use `rand()` to generate velocities between -1 and 1.
 See if you can spot the problem.